 As Vincent alluded to in his comment, what we as an audience do know about Azagthoth we know by and large through the man’s outstanding guitar performance on Morbid Angel records.
-Not necessarily such a bad thing when so many artists are quoted and used by various web-based publications as a means of attracting hits or clicks, raising a revenue profile through increased advertising that traffic following a controversial statement can bring.
+Not necessarily such a bad thing when so many artists are quoted and used by various web-based publications to attract hits or clicks, raising a revenue profile through increased advertising that traffic following a controversial statement can bring.
 There is an absence of interviews with Azagthoth, which forces us to focus on the music he creates.

 Why is Trey so unique?

-What I just mentioned there is what makes Azagthoth’s guitar playing so unique.
-Very few guitarists in death metal, indeed only a few guitarists from the same era that spawned Morbid Angel, could be considered multi-dimensional.
+I just mentioned what makes Azagthoth’s guitar playing so unique.
+Very few guitarists in death metal, indeed only a few from the same era that spawned Morbid Angel, could be considered multi-dimensional.

 Rapid sweeps of the fretboard are built into Van Halen-esque guitar solos, clearly definable riffs that are both memorable and brutal- indeed, many of Morbid Angel’s best riffs can be neatly transposed to an acoustic guitar.
 Correct technique of the fretting hand featuring numerous slides and vibrato evoking feeling and rich emotion, which is the essence of Azagthoth’s brilliance.
 He holds the guitar higher than many of his contemporaries, so the picking hand is above the waist, often at stomach level, similar to a fingerstyle bass player.
 The picking hand is responsible for ferocity through impeccably crisp and even alternate picking strokes.

-Azagthoth is essential not just to death metal and heavy metal but to guitar playing in general.
+Azagthoth is essential not just to death metal and heavy metal but to guitar playing.
 The foundation of his legacy is through Morbid Angel’s first three albums: Altars of Madness (’89), Blessed Are the Sick (’91) and the commercially successful Covenant (’93).
-Covenant is an album that many fans of traditional radio rock accepted as the first and perhaps only foray into the world of extreme metal.
+Covenant is an album many fans of traditional radio rock accepted as the first and perhaps only foray into the world of extreme metal.
 I will dedicate part of the blog to discussing the brilliance of Covenant.
-The final cut on the album is called “God of Emptiness”, it’s a towering example of Azagthoth’s brilliance.
+The final cut on the album is called “God of Emptiness” it’s a towering example of Azagthoth’s brilliance.

 The Early Years and the demo album.